CyVerse-learning-materials/ag2pi-intro-to-computation-workshop/step8.rst

 ggplot2 is built on the grammar of graphics, the idea that any plot can be expressed from the same set of components: a data set, a coordinate system, and a set of geoms – the visual representation of data points.
 The key to understanding ggplot2 is thinking about a figure in layers.
 This idea may be familiar to you if you have used image editing programs like Photoshop, Illustrator, or Inkscape.

+The data used in this lesson were collected as part of the `TERRA REF <https://www.terraref.org/>`_ Project.
 Let’s start off with an example.
-This will be plotting *Sorghum bicolor* phenotype data.
+We will plot some *Sorghum bicolor* phenotype data.
 We'll look at how Growing Degree Days (gdd) compares to canopy height:

 .. code-block:: R